sdclibbery/tradr/README.md

 so, the buy price tracks where we've sold, and the sell price tracks where we've bought...
 Run this bot automatically from monitor?
 * Consider dodging fees for stop bots
-* Bots for making simple transactions with exit orders
 * Should be taking profit metrics from the live bots and storing off for analysis
 * bot that sets both limit buy and sell 1,2,3,5,10% above and below price
 * bot that watches for price change followed by steady and then buys if (fall-then-steady) or sell if (rise-then-steady)